 Check Your Itinerary

-This can be a lifesaver on your trip!
-What I put in my carry-on bag is probably the thing I think about the most before a trip because there's nothing worse than being on a long flight with nothing to do.
-Make sure you bring multiple things to do (snacks, journal, phone with games or pre-downloaded Netflix shows, snacks, headphones, and anything else you might need during your flight.
-Click here to read more about what I always pack in my personal items.
+What I put in my carry on bag is probably the thing I think about the most before a trip because there's nothing worse than being on a long flight with nothing to do.
+Here's what I always pack in my personal items.

 Charge Your Electronics